ctb/twill-legacy/docs/commands.rst

 **save_html** *[<filename>]* -- save the current page's HTML into a file.
 If no filename is given, derive the filename from the URL.

 **show** -- show the current page's HTML.

-When called from Python, this function will also return a string containing the HTML.
+Alternative spelling: "showhtml" or "show html"

-**showlinks** -- show all of the links on the current page.
+**show_links** -- show all of the links on the current page.

-When called from Python, this function returns a list of the link objects.
+Alternative spellings: "showlinks" or "show links"

-**showforms** -- show all of the forms on the current page.
+**show_forms** -- show all of the forms on the current page.

-When called from Python, this function returns a list of the forms.
+Alternative spellings: "showforms" or "show forms"

-**showhistory** -- show the browser history.
+**show_history** -- show the browser history.

-When called from Python, this function returns the history.
+Alternative spellings: "showhistory" or "show history"

+**show_cookies** -- show the current cookies.

+Alternative spellings: "showcookies" or "show cookies"

+Note: When used from Python, you get these objects using the properties of the browser with the same names, e.g. ``browser.html``, ``browser.links``, ``browser.forms``, ``browser.history`` and ``browser.cookies``.

 Forms
 =====

-**submit** *[<n>]* -- click the n'th submit button, if given;
+**submit** *[<button_name>]* -- click the submit button with the given name.
-otherwise submit via the last submission button clicked; if nothing clicked, use the first submit button on the form.
+Instead of the name of the button you can also specify the number of the form element that shall be used as the submit button.
+If you do not specify a button name or number, the form is submitted via the last submission button clicked; if nothing had been clicked, use the first submit button on the form.
 See `details on form handling`_ for more information.
+In rare cases you may need to specify the form explicitly, you can do so by adding the form name or number as an additional parameter to the button name or number.

 **form_value** *<form_name> <field_name> <value>* --- set the given field
 in the given form to the given value.
 For read-only form controls,